gabrielkoerich/talks/meetup-devops.md

 ---

-# Lições aprendidas
+# Lessons Learned

 ---

-# 1. Não otimize ou escale prematuramente, mas esteja preparado pra isso
+# 1. Don't optimize or escalate prematurely, but be prepared for this.

+^ E.

 ---

-# 2. Não crie abstrações desnecessárias
+# 2. Don't create unnecessary abstractions.

+^ G.

 ---

-# 3. Use micro serviços somente se puder dar manutenção à eles
+# 3. Use microservices only if you can maintain them.

+^ E.

 ---

-# 4. Estude/aprenda sozinho e aproveite tudo o que a internet te dá de graça
+# 4. Study/learn alone and enjoy everything the internet gives you for free.

+^ G.

 ---